ivanzinho09/oracle-kit-demo/contracts/README.md

 #### 7. Manual Settlement (Optional)

-If the AI returns `INCONCLUSIVE`, use this script to manually settle.
+If the LLM returns `INCONCLUSIVE`, use this script to manually settle.

 ```bash
 # Set OUTCOME in .env first